Kpokc/bouquet/README.md

 - #### User who wants to get recipe
     - I get the list of all posts.
-    - I get the specificpost by search option.
+    - I get the specific post by search option.
     - I can contact site owner by contact form and also can give feedback.
     - I can like / dislike / comment or copy a link of any post.
     - I can also create my account on website by sign up form.